Symbiont-s/joinblurt/README.md

 ### First Step

-0- Install phpMyAdmin
+0- Install phpMyAdmin.

-1- Import the SQL file on phpMyAdmin,
+1- Import the SQL file on phpMyAdmin.

 2- Go to the CoinPayments table and add your secret key, public key, and Username (not mandatory).
 The keys can be generated on: https://coinpayments.net/index.php?cmd=acct_api_keys